HRI-EU/carma/README.md

 ```

 #### Carma
-The default is the experiment is Sorting Fruits including one person, according to the paper.
+The default experiment is Sorting Fruits including one person, according to the paper.
 You can change the system configuration modifying the main.py here: \
 https://github.com/HRI-EU/carma/blob/main/examples/carma.py#L268 \
-The first boolean value switches on/off the usage the action label, the second boolean controls the action trigger and
+The first boolean value switches on/off the usage of the action label, the second boolean controls the action trigger and
 the last boolean allows to use the previous triplet in the prompt or not.

 ``` bash